 The 44 rooms are whiter than white and serene, with balconies or terraces; a few have private pools.
 Breakfast, a feast of eggs, fruit and waffles, is served in the shade by the pool, while dinner is gourmet Aegean.
 It’s an absolute dream for couples - and families too, what with babysitting, a mini cinema and a baby pool.
-We felt very spoiled.
+There's even a yoga studio by the vineyard, so you could leave the kids for a few hours and join a hatha yoga class or have a Thai massage.
+You'll feel very spoiled.
 In Karavostasis there are 2 beach cafes, a ferry and pristine waters, while for restaurants and ‘nightlife’ there’s Chora, an easy bus ride up the hill.
 From there, zigzag up the path to the Church of Panagia: there’s a fabulous view.
 But the best way to explore the island is by scooter – you’ll almost have the roads to yourself.

 - Simplicity, serenity, luxury - all in one

 - A lovely small restaurant, serving the best food on the island.
 Rates include a great breakfast